fleetdm/fleet/docs/Deploying/Configuration.md

 ##### apple_bm_server_token_bytes

-This is the content of the Apple Business Manager encrypted server token.
-This is typically generated via `fleetctl generate mdm-apple-bm`.
+This is the content of the Apple Business Manager encrypted server token downloaded from Apple Business Manager.
 Only one of `apple_bm_server_token` and `apple_bm_server_token_bytes` can be set.

 - Default value: ""
 - Environment variable: `FLEET_MDM_APPLE_BM_SERVER_TOKEN_BYTES`